Sleepaway Camp

-Sleepaway Camp (released as Nightmare Vacation in the United Kingdom) is a 1983 American slasher film written and directed by Robert Hiltzik, who also served as executive producer.
-It is the first film in the Sleepaway Camp film series, and tells the story of a young girl sent to a summer camp that becomes the site of a series of murders shortly after her arrival.
-It stars Felissa Rose, Katherine Kamhi, Paul DeAngelo, Mike Kellin (in his last screen appearance), and Christopher Collet (in his first).
+Sleepaway Camp is a 1983 American slasher film written and directed by Robert Hiltzik, and starring Mike Kellin (in his last on-screen appearance), Katherine Kamhi, and Paul DeAngelo alongside Jonathan Tiersten, Felissa Rose, Christopher Collet (in his film debut), and Karen Fields.
+The original entry in the Sleepaway Camp film series, it focuses on serial killings which occur at a summer camp for teenagers.

+Filmed in upstate New York in the fall of 1982, Sleepaway Camp was released the following year by United Film Distributors.
+It earned approximately $11 million at the box office, but was met by largely unfavorable reviews from critics, many of whom deemed it exploitative and derivative of such films as Friday the 13th (1980).

+In the years since its release, Sleepaway Camp has gone on to develop a cult following, a more positive reappraisal from critics, as well as garnering notoriety for its twist ending, which has been named as one of the most shocking and unforgettable in cinematic history.

-Released during the heyday of slasher movies, the film is known for its infamous twist ending, considered to be one of the genre's most shocking.
-Since its release, the film received a positive critical response and a cult following.
-It was followed by four sequels, Sleepaway Camp II: Unhappy Campers (1988), Sleepaway Camp III: Teenage Wasteland (1989), Return to Sleepaway Camp (2008), and Sleepaway Camp IV: The Survivor (2012).
+It was followed by four sequels: Sleepaway Camp II: Unhappy Campers (1988), Sleepaway Camp III: Teenage Wasteland (1989), Return to Sleepaway Camp (2008) and Sleepaway Camp IV: The Survivor (2012).

 Plot

-In 1975, John Baker and his boyfriend, Lenny, take John's children Angela and Peter on a boating trip.
-After the boat capsizes, John and the children attempt to swim ashore.
-However they swim into the path of a reckless motorboat and are struck.
-John and Peter are killed.
+In 1975, John Baker and his boyfriend, Lenny, take John’s children, Angela and Peter, on a boating trip.
+After the boat capsizes, John and the children try to swim to shore, but they swim into the path of a reckless motorboat and are struck.
+John and one of the children are killed.

-8 years later, in 1983, Angela is now traumatized.
-She has been living with her eccentric aunt, Dr. Martha Thomas, and her cousin Ricky Thomas.
+Eight years later, Angela, the surviving child, is traumatized and lives with her eccentric aunt, Dr. Martha Thomas, and cousin Ricky Thomas.
 Angela and Ricky are sent to Camp Arawak.
-Due to her introverted nature, Angela is bullied, her main tormentors being fellow camper Judy and camp counselor Meg.
-The head cook, Artie, attempts to molest Angela as well.
-Later, an unseen figure causes Artie to get severely scalded by the water he is boiling.
-Artie's incident is deemed accidental by camp owner Mel Costic.
+Angela’s introverted nature makes her a target for bullying by fellow camper Judy and camp counselor Meg.
+The head cook, Artie, attempts to sexually assault her, but Ricky intervenes.
+Later, an unseen figure causes Artie to be severely scalded by boiling water.
+Artie is rushed to the hospital, and camp owner Mel Kostic dismisses the incident as accidental.

-Campers Kenny and Mike also mock Angela, prompting Ricky and his friend Paul to get into a fight with them.
+Campers Kenny and Mike mock Angela, prompting Ricky and his friend Paul to confront them.
 Paul befriends Angela.
-Kenny is later drowned, his death also ruled accidental by Mel.
-Paul asks Angela to attend a movie with him and kisses her.
-Campers Billy and Jimmy pick on Angela, and Billy is killed next, stung to death when someone traps him with a beehive.
-Mel starts thinking there is a killer in the camp.
+Later, after Kenny is out at night on the lake and capsizes his canoe, an unseen figure confronts Kenny.
+Kenny is found the next morning, drowned, and Mel again rules the death an accident.
+Paul asks Angela to go to the movies with him and kisses her.
+Campers Billy and Jimmy throw a water balloon at Angela, then Billy is killed when someone traps him in a public toilet with a beehive, exploiting his allergy.
+Mel begins to suspect a killer is at the camp.

-The relationship between Angela and Paul grows strained when Paul kisses her again, causing Angela to have a flashback to her youth when she and her brother witnessed their father in bed with Lenny.
-Paul is seduced by Judy, and the two are found kissing by Angela.
-Guilty, Paul attempts to explain himself but is shooed away by Judy and Meg, who throw Angela into the water.
-Angela then has sand flung at her by small children.
-She is comforted by Ricky, who swears revenge on her aggressors.
-Meg is killed next in the shower.